codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ---
-title: Teams
+title: Creating and managing teams
 weight: 1
 ---

 If more than one developer is contributing to a project, it is wiser to set up a team so that everyone could work on the project together.
-Up to two seats in a team are free of charge, but it is possible to invite more members by purchasing additional seats.
-Pricing information is available [here](https://codemagic.io/pricing/).

-{{<notebox>}}Note that teams who enabled billing before June, 2020, and have not yet migrated to the new billing, still operate under the previous billing system.
-Changing team roles and having multiple owners is not possible in such teams.{{</notebox>}}

-## Team roles

-Codemagic teams currently have the following team roles:

-* **Owner**.
-The user creating a team will become a team owner by default and has full access to all team, app and repository settings.
-Other members of the team can be upgraded to owners as well.
-Owners can select the repositories to be shared with the team, invite new team members, change their roles or remove existing members, including other team owners, manage team integrations and billing.

-* **Member**.
-A user with this role can view team settings, configure app settings and trigger new builds.
-Members cannot modify any team settings, billing details or repository settings other than app name.
+Working in teams comes with some advantages:

+* One account is used to access the app repository
+* Team members can jointly configure app settings
+* Team members have access to build logs, build history and artifacts
+* Consistent build versioning

+{{<notebox>}}Note that Teams is a paid feature on Codemagic, see our [pricing page](https://codemagic.io/pricing/).
+We don't charge for UI access but count and bill for the users that contribute to team applications by triggering builds.
+Read more about how we count users [here](./users/).{{</notebox>}}

 ## Creating a new team

-To create a new team, navigate to the [Teams](https://codemagic.io/teams) page and click **Create new team**.
-Choose a suitable name for your team, check the relevant boxes to add the app(s) your team is going to work on and then click **Create team**.
-If you don't have any apps to share at this point, you can just add them later.
+To create a new team:

+1. Navigate to the [Teams](https://codemagic.io/teams) page and click **Create new team**.
+2. Enter a suitable name for your team.
+3. Set a [user limit](./users#user-limit) for the team.
+You can later adjust the limit any time.
+4. Click **Proceed**.
+You will be then asked to add your credit card details and company information (if relevant) to enable billing for the team.
+5. Then click **Confirm and enable** to enable billing and continue setting up the team.

+Once the team has been created, team owners can change the name of the team, add or remove shared applications, add or remove users, change user roles and manage billing.

 {{<notebox>}}Keep in mind to review the filter settings on the Applications page to see your newly created team and shared team apps.{{</notebox>}}

-## Team settings

-On the team settings page, team owners can change the name of the team, add or remove shared applications, add or remove users, change user roles, manage billing and paid features, leave the team or delete it.

-### Modifying the team name

-To change the name of the team, click on its name field and change the name as you see fit.
-After you are done with the changes, click on the **Save changes** button at the bottom of the page.

-### Managing shared applications
+## Managing shared applications

 To add or remove shared applications, click on **Shared applications** to see the list of available applications.
 Check the repositories you wish to share with your team and uncheck the ones you wish to remove.
 Once done, click **Save changes**.

 {{<notebox>}}Note that unless you set up a repository integration in [Team integrations](#managing-team-integrations), Codemagic will use the primary team owner's credentials for accessing the repositories.{{</notebox>}}

-### Managing team members
+## Inviting team members

-You can add additional users by clicking on **Invite team member**.
+You can invite users to team by clicking on **Invite team member**.
 An email invitation will be sent to the user to join the team.
+If they don't yet have a Codemagic account, they will be asked to register one before they can join the team.

+If there are users that have triggered builds but are not yet part of the team in Codemagic, you can click **Add to team** on their email address to send them an invitation.

+To remove any team members, click on the three dots next to their name and select **Remove user**.

+## Managing user roles

+Users in Codemagic teams can have one of the 3 roles.

+* **Owner**.
+The user creating a team will become a team owner by default and has full access to all team, app and repository settings.
+Other members of the team can be upgraded to owners as well.
+Owners can select the repositories to be shared with the team, invite new team members, change their roles or remove existing members, including other team owners, manage team integrations and billing.

+* **Member**.
+A user with this role has access to the Codemagic UI and can view team settings, configure app settings and trigger new builds.
+Members cannot modify any team settings, billing details or repository settings other than app name.

+* **User**.
+Any user that triggers builds from a webhook but does not have access to the team in Codemagic UI.

 Owners can upgrade members to owners by clicking on the three dots next to their name and selecting **Upgrade to owner**, or downgrade other owners by selecting **Downgrade to member**.

-To remove any team members, click on the three dots next to their name and select **Remove user**.
+Users that have triggered builds can be invited to the team by clicking **Add to team** on the email address in the list of users.

-### Managing team integrations
+## Managing team integrations

 In Team integrations, it is possible to set up integrations to be used with team apps.

 By default, team creator's credentials are used to access repository information.
 It is advisable to configure access to the shared repositories on the team level in the **Team integrations** section.
 Set up an integration with a service where your repositories are hosted by clicking **Connect** next to its name.

-### Billing
+## Managing billing

 Billing is managed separately for each team.
-To use the paid features, such as additional build minutes or additional team members, team owners will have to enable billing by clicking **Enable billing** on the right sidebar.
-See more details about billing [here](../billing/billing).
+Read more about billing [here](../billing/billing).

 ## Leaving the team